School of Education

 - Hands-on practicum, state-of-the-art technology

-- Works with School for Children—the only university state-accredited private laboratory school in Oklahoma
+- Works with the SNU Lab School — the only university state-accredited private laboratory school in Oklahoma

 - Each professor in the education department has both private school and public school experience